Literature, Literacy and Current Events

 Weekly VOCAB

-pathfinder: noun; one who comes before or blazes a trail for others to follow
+pathfinder: Select Part of speech...; one who comes before or blazes a trail for others to follow

 D-Day: June 6, 1944